 If you did not win at the DMV hearing or did not schedule a hearing, you must wait 30 days after your hard suspension was enacted.
 If you already had a DUI within the last 10 years and have no probation violations, you will need to have an ignition interlock device installed in your car and serve out 90 days of your suspension or go through at least one year of your license suspension before you can apply for restricted driving privileges.

-No matter what your specific circumstances, in order to get your restricted license, you will need to obtain SR-22 insurance and enroll in a DUI program.
+No matter what your specific circumstances, in order to get your restricted license, before getting a restricted license, you will need to obtain SR-22 insurance and enroll in a DUI program.
 You will also need to pay a $125 fee for the license.
 It is also important to realize that applying for a restricted drivers license is not mandatory.
 You only need to do so if you would like to have your right to drive reinstated early, though with restrictions.

-Also, in some cases, obtaining a restricted license may lengthen the amount of time your license suspension will apply.
-As you can see, these laws are very complex, which is why it is usually beneficial to contact a DUI lawyer before applying for a restricted license.
+Also, in some cases, getting a restricted license may lengthen the amount of time your license suspension will apply.
+As you can see, these laws are very complex, which is why it is beneficial to contact a DUI lawyer before applying for a restricted license.

-If you have any questions or would like to schedule a free initial consultation, please call (760) 643-4050 to speak with top DUI attorney Peter M. Liss.
+If you have any questions or would like to schedule a free initial consultation, please call (760) 643-4050 to speak with top Vista attorney Peter M. Liss.

 Creative Commons Image by Ken Banks